VictorMachadoJosviak/Location-Hide/location-hide/README.md

 ## For what is this plugin? - Long Answer & How to

 Good 2 know before start:
+If your js scripts use css selector or jquery selector like $('#sample') then you need to change this to the generated data value

 Place all your scripts that you want to protect into a folder at the root of your website as example dir name _

 Because before you have maybe